HM Prison Lewes: Prominent early prisoners

+In the wake of the 1916 Easter Rising in Ireland, several of its prominent figures were held at the prison, including Thomas Ashe; Harry Boland, Winifred Carney; Éamon de Valera; Frank Lawless; and Helena Molony.

-On 10 April 1852, Sarah Ann French was the last female to be hanged at the prison for her crime of murdering her husband William French.
+On 10 April 1852, Sarah Ann French was the last woman to be hanged at the prison, for murdering her husband William French.
 The murder is known in East Sussex as the Onion Pie Murder.

-Riots
+Incidents and conditions

-In October 2003, after 25 to 30 prisoners were involved in a riot just before nightly lock-up that led to property damage and the injury of an officer, officials launched an inquiry.
+In October 2003, an inquiry was launched after 25 to 30 prisoners were involved in a riot that led to property damage and the injury of an officer.